kudobuilder/operators/Build.md

 ## Step 2 Build Index

-To build the index simple run `./build-community-repo.sh`
+To build the index simple run `./build-community-repo.sh` or `make index`.

 This will build a `index.yaml` file under `build/repo`